Technozamazing/aqua_boat/Conditions for Boat Operations.md

 ====================================================

 C. TWO SIDED OBSTACLES:
-FRONT AND LEF

     a.
-When TWO,  T OBSTACLES
+When TWO,  FRONT AND LEFT OBSTACLES
     {
         move RIGHT;
     }